StarWonder67/ShunDepression/README.md

 ## ShunDepression
-An interactive web application to help people
+An interactive web application to help people suffering from Depression.

  __Social networking apps sucking too much of your energy???__
 You have come to the right place to channelise your frustration into building something productive.